Statistical inference for multivariate extremes via a geometric approach: Data analyses

 Figure~\ref{fig:river-chi} displays coefficients $\chi_{123}(u)$, $\chi_{134}(u)$ and $\chi_{1234}(u)$, defined analogously to~\eqref{eq:chiu}.
-If $H$ places mass on $\mathbb{B}_{\{1,2,3,4\}}$, then each of these coefficients has a positive limit as $u \to 1$, but at observable levels, the model-based estimates from the Gaussian gauge represent a good fit to the data.
+If $H$ places mass on $\mathbb{B}_{\{1,2,3,4\}}$, then each of these coefficients has a positive limit as $u \to 1$, but at observable levels, the model-based estimates from the Gaussian gauge all represent a good fit to the data.
 Plots of $\chi_C(u)$ for the remaining groups of variables are given in Section~\ref{sec:dataextra} of the supplement, along with the PP plot, showing no lack of fit.
+In the limit as $u\to 1$, estimates of $\chi_C(u)$ from the geometric model with Gaussian gauge will all be zero.
+However, the inference that $H$ places mass on $\mathbb{B}_{\{1,2,3,4\}}$, and other faces, is subject to uncertainty.
+From the plots in Figure~\ref{fig:river-chi}, it is difficult to determine whether the limits of $\chi_{123}(u)$, $\chi_{134}(u)$ and $\chi_{1234}(u)$ as $u\to1$ are indeed positive or zero, and as a consequence whether a gauge function that reflects $H(\mathbb{B}_{\{1,2,3,4\}})>0$ is truly preferable.
+Nonetheless, this framework offers the chance to test these models and assumptions in a way that was not previously possible.